Dedicated to classics and hits.

 It's only after this point that the Aztecs enter onto the scene.
 The idea that the Aztecs were a dominant people is embedded in European "knowledge" about Pre-Columbian Mexico, but they were really just one tribe in a wider cultural area where the people all spoke various dialects of Nahuatl.
 You have to consider the Nahuatl languages were spoken in the area of the Toltecs/Aztecs from 700 AD onward, and the Aztecs had only been in control for a century when the Spanish showed up the 15th century.
 It's also important to recognize that Nahuatl is just a sub-group of the enormous Uto-Aztecan language group, which extends all the way from the Northern Plains of the United States, to Southern California, down to Central Mexico.

-It's quite breathtaking to consider that the Arizona river indians spoke a language from the same family as the Aztec empire.
+It's quite breathtaking to consider that the Arizona river Indians spoke a language from the same family as the Aztec empire.
 There is a continuity there that is generally not appreciated.
 The Northern branch of the Uto Aztecan language family include California tribes like the Mono and the Paiute.

-At the time of the Spanish conquest, the Aztecs ruled over the valley of Mexico in a manner somewhat analgous to Mongol rule over China: Their immediate neighbors were more "civilized" but the Aztecs were tougher.
+At the time of the Spanish conquest, the Aztecs ruled over the valley of Mexico in a manner somewhat analogous to Mongol rule over China: Their immediate neighbors were more "civilized" but the Aztecs were tougher.
 The story of the Spanish conquest of the Aztecs is not the last chapter in Spanish/Native relations.
 The Spanish still had to subjugate the Maya, the Zapotecs, and relationships with the tribes North of the valley of Mexico were troublesome for centuries.

 And while the natives suffered from the familiar depredations of diseases, the Spanish were slow in sending colonists abroad, so that the native peoples were never really surpassed numerically and they have endured, even as they slowly loose distinct cultural characteristics.